Displacement map projected on Google Earth imagery

 Sentinel-1 Toolbox and SNAPHU Limitations

 If you were to compare the deformation map generated in this tutorial to products generated using the same base granules with other software, you will notice some differences.
 The most obvious changes will manifest during the unwrapping stage.
 This is primarily because of the lower coherence of the Sentinel-1 Toolbox interferogram.
-During the unwrapping stage, decorrelated regions may cause unwrapping errors and regions of subsidence may bleed into regions where uplift actually occurred.
+During the unwrapping stage, decorrelated regions may cause unwrapping errors, and regions of subsidence may bleed into regions where uplift actually occurred.
 Unfortunately, this is the case for the deformation map created in this recipe.
 Other software packages with more accurate co-registration processors may increase coherence.

 Interferograms can be impacted by differences in atmospheric conditions, particularly the presence of water vapor, at the time of the two acquisitions.
 The impacts of atmospheric error can be mitigated by using software that implements atmospheric models to correct for this difference.
-InSAR Time Series analysis can also be used to help reduce the impact of atmospheric error.
+InSAR Time Series analysis can also be used to help reduce the impact of the atmospheric error.
 It is important to note that atmospheric errors are still present after low coherence areas have been masked out, as atmospheric conditions only impact the phase and distance measurements without impacting coherence.